 Don’t forget to ask questions, too.

 Harvard Business School admits roughly half of all applicants they interview.
 Ultimately, your goal is to answer all questions in a clear, logical way.
 Also, maintain an open, friendly, and professional demeanor.
 And don’t forget to dress appropriately!
-Finally, show that you have an inquisitive attitude about the school and all that it has to offer students.
+Finally, show that you have a curious attitude about the school and all it offers students.